The First 100 Years

 RM&E’s C.E.O and President, Mike Colley, started full time with the company after graduating from Emory & Henry in 1982.
 Like his father, he began in the parts department, worked his way up through service, then sales.

 Decades of close customer contact prepared Mike well for taking over the reins.
 “Understanding the intricacies of the work our customers are doing,” says Colley, “helps us pinpoint systems and equipment that maximize their productivity and profits.”

 Investing in people

 RM&E is a small, close-knit business.
 The fact that many of the folks who work here come and stay long-term tells you two things: First that we enjoy and believe in what we’re doing.
 And second, that we are invested in creating real, solid relationships with our clients.

-Other team members include John Gorman, Parts Manager; Joe Carter, and Barry Giles, Parts Staff; Pierce Colley, Inventory Control; Dottie Shook, Warranty Administrator; Jennifer Carter, Treasurer; and Chelsea Shook, Administrative Assistant.
+Other team members include John Gorman, Parts Manager; Joe Carter, Brett Corbin, and Jesse Ransom, Parts Staff; Dottie Shook, Warranty Administrator; Jennifer Carter, Treasurer; and Chelsea Shook, Administrative Assistant.